heig-vd-dai-course/heig-vd-dai-course/26-semester-review-and-exam-preparation/PRESENTATION.md

 #### Key points to remember for this chapter

 - TCP as a reliable protocol
-- `Socket` and `ServerSocket` classes
+- Write a client and a server that communicate using `Socket` and `ServerSocket` classes
-- Get streams from sockets (deal as with files - buffering, flushing, charsets, end of line characters, exceptions handling, etc.)
+- Deal with sockets' streams (deal as with files - buffering, flushing, charsets, end of line characters, exceptions handling, etc.)
+- Use an executor (`ThreadPool` is recommended but you should know other executors and their pros and cons) to handle multiple clients

 #### Elements to improve for next year